uk-gov-mirror/alphagov.govuk-design-system/src/community/component-lifecycle-statuses/index.md

 ## Trial components

-The guidance page for each trial component has a 'Trial' status tag and message:
+The guidance page for each trial component has a trial status tag and message:

 {{ example({ group: "community", item: "component-lifecycle-statuses", example: "default", loading: "eager" }) }}